kooplex/Manual/README.md

 # Kooplex Hub User Guide

-Kooplex has many features that can benefit either a research community or a school where courses are held for students. **Therefore** there is a shared documentation part and a separated for **research **and **education.**
+## Should be used as a plugin for Kooplex

 **Kooplex official page**: [kooplex.github.io](https://kooplex.github.io/)